Moonbeam69/CICDDemo/README.md

 ### Things to invest time in

-I still want to be able to do the following
+I still want to investigate the following:

-1. Deploy the JAR into a test environment, will require the test cases to be packaged and deployed also.
-For the JAR to becom deployable to higher test enviroments, it should not contain test classes.
-According to Maven (https://maven.apache.org/plugins/maven-jar-plugin/examples/create-test-jar.html), that requires a seperate project which I will invest in later.
+1. A JAR deployment for CICD will require the test cases to be packaged and deployed also.
+If the JAR itself is a managed item that can, in theory, be deployed to production, it should not contain any test classes.
+According to Maven (https://maven.apache.org/plugins/maven-jar-plugin/examples/create-test-jar.html), that requires a seperate project and a seperate jar for just the test classes which I will invest in later.
 2. Explore the use of the free runners provided by GitHub, e.g. ubuntu9 (?)
 3. Explore how link different workflow files to promote change through a series of test environment to production, e.g.:

    Dev -> DevVer -> DevInt -> SIT/UAT -> Production

+4. Deploy to Docker images built on different operating systems